Gamers who wear headsets and glasses at the same time have their task cut out trying to find a combo that works.

 It is surprisingly light for a headset this size and the oversized ear cups can sit on your ears all day without causing the slightest discomfort.
-Club that with the rich sound at the mid, lower and high ends and you have one of the best gaming headsets for people who wear glasses.
+Combine that with the rich sound at the mid, lower, and high ends and you have one of the best gaming headsets for people who wear glasses.

 Oversized Luxury For The Ears

-At first glance, the Razer Kraken looks straight looks straight of the 90s with its unassuming aluminum frame, padded leatherette band and largish faux leather-covered ear cups.
+At first glance, the Razer Kraken looks straight out of the 90s with its unassuming aluminum frame, padded leatherette band, and largish faux leather-covered ear cups.

-It weighs just 12oz and the ear plugs measure 2.25″ in both length and width resting comfortably over the ears with minimal pressure.
+It weighs just 12oz and the ear cups measure 2.25″ in both length and width resting comfortably over the ears with minimal pressure.

 The fit is a snug one out of the box.
 But it loosens a tad as you use it for a day or two.
 Once it does and you find the sweet spot, you’ll forget that you have a headset on your ears.